thavlik/neurosurgery-video-dataset/README.md

 # Neurosurgery Video Dataset
 ![](./output.gif)

 This is a compilation of YouTube videos that has been processed for use in a machine learning dataset.
 The goal is to facilitate the creation of tools that provide per-pixel labels for features ranging from the surgeon's tools to the patient's tissues.
+I think such tools have the potential to greatly enhance the value of surgical e-Shadowing, giving students the ability to click parts of the video itself to get more information about the anatomy.

 ## TODO
 - label more frames